 "Make it Possible"

-#1 New York Times Bestselling author Ben Nemtin has received standing ovations from Fortune 100 companies AIG, Amazon, AMEX, Anthem, Cigna, Cisco, FedEx, GM, Microsoft, Nationwide, Verizon and more.
-Inc. Magazine calls Ben’s live performances "powerful and inspiring" and he is a Global Gurus Top 30 Worldwide Organizational Culture Professional for 2019.
-Having presented to over 250,000 people worldwide, Ben's master storytelling ability leaves audiences exhilarated and equipped to act on their inspiration.
-For more information, please feel free to reach our friendly team at email@example.com
+#1 New York Times Bestselling author Ben Nemtin is recognized as one of the World’s Best Motivational Speakers and Top 30 Worldwide Organizational Culture Professional (Global Gurus, 2020).
+Ben has received standing ovations from Fortune 100 companies AIG, Amazon, AMEX, Anthem, Cigna, Cisco, FedEx, Microsoft, Nationwide, Verizon and more.
+Inc. Magazine calls Ben’s live performances "powerful and inspiring".
+Ben's master storytelling ability leaves audiences exhilarated and equipped to act on their inspiration.
+For more information, please feel free to reach our friendly team at firstname.lastname@example.org

 5x #1 NY Times Bestseller, Tim Ferriss Podcast